HaveF/ASFL/README.md

 1. Q: the UNL (Uniform Node Location), the path from the top of the outline to the selected node, will be showed at the status area. but, how to use UNL? or, this message is not important, only prompt the user where he is?

-> A1: [Terry Brown]: They are useful as bookmarks.
+> A1: They are useful as bookmarks.
 You can right-click select all / copy
 > them, then paste them into a node, as the first line.
 Make the
 > headline of the node something like "@url link to priority items", then
 > when you double click that node, Leo will jump to the place where you